With miles of spectacular coastline, woodland trails, riverside rambles and rolling countryside, South Devon has a myriad of stunning...

-The South Devon Area of Outstanding Natural Beauty boasts picturesque river valleys, unspoilt farmland, and miles of unbroken trails on the South West Coast Path.
-These seven South Devon walks provide a wide variety of landscapes and different levels of challenge, from a level stroll through Avon Valley Woods to a coastal trek towards rugged Gara Rock.
+The South Devon Area of Outstanding Natural Beauty boasts picturesque river valleys, unspoilt farmland, and miles of unbroken trails navigating the South West Coast Path.
+These seven South Devon walks provide a wide variety of landscapes and different levels of challenge, from a level stroll through Avon Valley Woods to a coastal trek towards rugged and remote Gara Rock Beach.

 Get directions to Loddiswell car park and full route information from our Avon Valley Woods walk guide.

-Somehow combining the gentle greenery of the South Hams with the rugged, rocky landscape of Dartmoor, the unique scenery between Salcombe and Bolt Tail will take your breath away – as, it should be said, will some of the hills!
+This walk is special in that it is the perfect combination of gentle South Devon greenery with the rugged, rocky landscape of Dartmoor.
+This unique scenery between Salcombe and Bolt Tail will take your breath away – and, it should be said, so will some of the hills!
 This circular route from East Soar will take you to the edge of Salcombe and back, providing a series of stunning panoramas along the way.

 A classic, partly circular walk mostly along the South West Coast Path, this route brings you beautiful views of Dartmouth harbour and Kingswear from the outset, followed by the pretty hamlet of Warfleet and finally out to sea, as you make your way to a stunning Blue Flag beach.
 Stopping at the Green Dragon for a meal or drink on the way is practically a rite of passage, and there’s a popular Venus Café at Blackpool Sands too.